SRCF/docs/content/tutorials/shell-and-files/terminal-guide.md

 All files stored on the system reside in *directories* (this is the equivalent of Windows folders).
-The directories are arranged in a hierachical structure - directories may contain subdirectories and so on.
+The directories are arranged in a hierarchical structure - directories may contain subdirectories and so on.
 The top of the hierarchy is called the *root directory*, and is represented by `/`.
-Other directories are refered to by their *path*, for example, `/home/abc45/` represents the directory `abc45` which is a subdirectory of 'home', which in turn is a subdirectory of the root directory.
+Other directories are referred to by their *path*, for example, `/home/abc45/` represents the directory `abc45` which is a subdirectory of 'home', which in turn is a subdirectory of the root directory.